Second Opinion Icon

 These risks are extending beyond skin cancer—with patients reporting nausea, vomiting, and high blood pressure, in addition to new changes in mole size and shape.
 The Skin Cancer Foundation published guidance on these drugs back in 2022, noting they are dangerous and shouldn’t be used to tan the skin.[][]

-With so many Americans tanning outdoors intentionally (and millions going to tanning salons—increasing melanoma risk by 75% after just one session before age 35), it’s no surprise people are looking for an easy, quick-fix tanning drug—especially with summer right around the corner.
+With so many Americans tanning outdoors intentionally (and millions going to tanning salons—increasing melanoma risk by 75% after just one session before age 35), it’s no surprise people are looking for an easy, quick-fix tanning drug—especially among people seeking a faster alternative to traditional tanning methods.

 Related: Teens are injecting themselves with...crushed butterflies?
 Inside the viral challenge docs should know about